MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/observability.md

 While creating the plan, it is important to keep in mind the five disciplines of modern monitoring - observe, measure, respond, and learn and improve.

-The following provides a recommended outline and are considered to be the primary considerations for an individual plan for service(s) or when standardizing cloud service features such as Azure resource types or Microsoft 365 services.
+The following provides a recommended outline and are considered to be the primary considerations for an individual plan for services or when standardizing cloud service features such as Azure resource types or Microsoft 365 services.
 The essence of the plan is to define the line of visibility between service provider (who will field solutions) and consumers (who will operate or derive value).

 The schedule of when (and how) is also important to include for the work management approach (for example, DevOps vs. waterfall).

 ### Business perspective

 A comprehensive monitoring plan needs to take into consideration what the business needs with and from monitoring, and this must include a user-centric focus.
-While defining the plan, it is important to document and share the business requirements, and the following suggests the scope of this part of the plan.
+While defining the plan, it's important to document and share the business requirements, and the following suggests the scope of this part of the plan.

-* Stakeholders and consumers
+- Stakeholders and consumers
-* Business value streams and processes
+- Business value streams and processes
-* End-user perspective and utility
+- End-user perspective and utility
-* Measurement and reporting requirements
+- Measurement and reporting requirements
-* Identified risks and compliance control frameworks
+- Identified risks and compliance control frameworks
-* Access and control requirements
+- Access and control requirements
-* Risk to the business
+- Risk to the business

 ### Service perspective

 A comprehensive monitoring plan needs to take into consideration what the service owners need with and from monitoring.
-While defining the plan, it is important to document and share their requirements, and the following suggests the scope of this part of the plan.
+While defining the plan, it's important to document and share their requirements, and the following suggests the scope of this part of the plan.

-* Stakeholders and consumers
+- Stakeholders and consumers
-* Roles and accountability's
+- Roles and accountability's
-* Definition of the service
+- Definition of the service
-* Access and control requirements
+- Access and control requirements
-* Architectural considerations?
+- Architectural considerations?
-* Supplier and partner underpinning contracts
+- Supplier and partner underpinning contracts
-* Service Agreements (SLAs, OLAs)
+- Service Agreements (SLAs, OLAs)
-* Identify Service Warranty coverage
+- Identify Service Warranty coverage
-* Measurement and reporting requirements
+- Measurement and reporting requirements
-* Risks
+- Risks

 ### Technology perspective

 This section of the plan represents the monitoring solution using information from the business and service perspective.

-* User stories and scenarios
+- User stories and scenarios
-* Technical targets (for example, networking)
+- Technical targets (for example, networking)
-* Component dependency mapping
+- Component dependency mapping
-* Types (for example, cloud native, hybrid, on-premises)
+- Types (for example, cloud native, hybrid, on-premises)
-* Observational
+- Observational
-* Responsive
+- Responsive
-* Measurement
+- Measurement
-* Tuning and Optimization
+- Tuning and Optimization

 ### Key considerations

 Summarize the plan to ensure it communicates and informs all relevant consumers, stakeholders, and management levels.

-- **Production Stages:** The monitoring solution should be ready for value when the service goes live, so planning can include lab or pre-production configuration (that is, in another subscription dedicated to supporting this) to experiment with and test your assumptions.
+- **Production stages:** The monitoring solution should be ready for value when the service goes live, so planning can include lab or pre-production configuration (that is, in another subscription dedicated to supporting this) to experiment with and test your assumptions.
 In the cloud, a production tenant is usually safe based on the overall governance.

 - **Strategy:** Plans can also map back to Monitoring and IT strategy so that the monitoring objectives trace back to the mission or business.
-It is dependent on if the workload is native cloud
+It's dependent on if the workload is native cloud

 - **Targets:** In the plan, you should describe and analyze the target asset(s) or service(s) under consideration and if needed, map all of the components to be monitored to include service dependencies.
 Identify coverage gaps and determine who owns parts of the service.

 - **Solution:** For the monitoring solution, identify the consumers, stakeholders, suppliers, partners, access, and instrumentation.
-Also monitoring aspects, focus, response, and reports and dashboards (availability, security, user experience, etc.)
+Also monitoring aspects, focus, response, and reports and dashboards (availability, security, user experience, and so on).

 ### Lean and agile considerations

-- **Minimum Viable Product:** Let the plan define the minimum viable product, that is what is initially needed to go live, then continue to evolve the monitoring solution to maximize value.
+- **Minimum viable product:** Let the plan define the minimum viable product, that is what is initially needed to go live, then continue to evolve the monitoring solution to maximize value.
 For example, you may define a future task later to build other log-based workbooks, pinning to Azure dashboards, and expanding stakeholder access to the Azure portal.

-- **Start Where You’re At and Get Value Fast:**  Rapidly and radically experiment, exploit with SaaS out of the box, because it's easy and valuable.
+- **Start where you are and get value fast:**  Rapidly and radically experiment, exploit with SaaS out of the box, because it's easy and valuable.

-- **Know the Guardrails:** Cloud is new and uncertain, so let experts guide you so that you don’t add risk (for example, expose sensitive monitoring data).
+- **Know the guardrails:** Cloud is new and uncertain, so let experts guide you so that you don't add risk (for example, expose sensitive monitoring data).

-- **Microsoft 365 Sits on Azure:**  Any good plan considers your Azure tenant with Microsoft 365 as a major player.
-Microsoft 365 depends on Azure AD, and Azure Monitor provides Microsoft 365 integration with Endpoint management.
+- **Microsoft 365 depends on Azure:**  Any good plan considers your Azure tenant with Microsoft 365 as a major player.
+Microsoft 365 depends on Azure AD, and Azure Monitor provides Microsoft 365 integration with endpoint management.

-- **Observability Wins:**  Focus on total visibility before alerting, as alerting is now a cost.
+- **Observability wins:** Focus on total visibility before alerting, as alerting is now a cost.

-- **Log Architecture:**  Emitters, telemetry, signals, AI, and pre-packaged solutions such as the Intelligent Security Graph – focus on more of a SIEM approach, how to amass disparate logs into log solutions such as Azure Monitor Logs.
+- **Log architecture:** Emitters, telemetry, signals, AI, and prepackaged solutions such as the Intelligent Security Graph.
+Focus more on a SIEM approach, how to amass disparate logs into log solutions such as Azure Monitor Logs.

-- **Moving Data:**  Much more monitoring focus on emitter-to-dashboard and where data is going over the Internet and across your cloud regions, Express routes, and VPNs.
+- **Moving data:** Much more monitoring focus on emitter-to-dashboard and where data is going over the internet and across your cloud regions, ExpressRoute connections, and VPNs.

-- **Activity Monitoring:** Audit, sign in, and Activity Logs are now easy to slice and dice for service owners and security.
+- **Activity monitoring:** Audit, sign in, and Activity Logs are now easy to slice and dice for service owners and security.

 ## Next steps